 In WordPress dashboard – changing a plugin’s name has different meanings for WordPress admins.

-In this case, a plugin’s name refers to the label shown on the WordPress dashboard’s left panel.
+A plugin’s name refers to the WordPress dashboard‘s left panel label.

-Usually – users don’t need to change plugin details in the dashboard.
-If, for example, changing a plugin’s data is undeniable, customizing WordPress dashboard, branding, or client’s requirements might weigh more importance in such cases.
+Usually, users don’t need to change plugin details on the dashboard.
+If, for example, changing a plugin’s data is undeniable, customizing the WordPress dashboard, branding, or client’s requirements might weigh more importance in such cases.

-In this resource, we are going to learn how to change WordPress plugin’s name in the dashboard.
-The process includes changing source files, preferably Functions.PHP in the WordPress core structure or changing files inside a Theme’s directory.
+In this resource, we will learn how to change the name of a WordPress plugin in the dashboard.
+The process includes changing source files, preferably Functions.PHP, in the WordPress core structure or files inside a Theme’s directory.

-Without further ado, let’s learn how to change a plugin’s name in WordPress dashboard.
+Using various methods, let’s learn how to change a plugin’s name and label in the dashboard.

 Use a WordPress Plugin

-In this case, the plugin you’re going to use is White Label Pro – helping you change labels for installed WordPress plugins.
+In this case, you will use White Label Pro, a plugin that helps you change the labels for installed WordPress plugins.
+Let’s proceed and describe how the plugin works.

-White Label Pro is a premium plugin; you will need to sign up for its paid plan to use White Label Pro.
+White Label Pro is a premium plugin; you must sign up for a paid plan.

 Once purchased, installed, and activated in WordPress, the plugin lists plugins’ details under Menus & Plugins.